aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/api-compilation-python-api.md

 The compiled graph can be saved using the MXNet save_checkpoint and served using MXNet Model Serving.
 Please see [MXNet-Neuron Model Serving](./tutorial-model-serving.md) for more information about exporting to saved model and serving using MXNet Model Serving.

 Options can be passed to Neuron compiler via the compile function.
-For example, the “`--num-neuroncores`” option directs Neuron compiler to compile each subgraph to fit in the specified number of NeuronCores.
+For example, the “`--neuroncore-pipeline-cores`” option directs Neuron compiler to compile each subgraph to fit in the specified number of NeuronCores.
 This number can be less than the total available NeuronCores on an Inf1 instance.
 See [Neuron Compiler CLI](../neuron-cc/command-line-reference.md) for more information about compiler options.

+NOTE: NDArray and Gluon APIs is not supported in MXNet-Neuron.

 ## Arguments